miladrahimi/phprouter/README.md

 PhpRouter supports middleware.
 You can use it for different purposes, such as authentication, authorization, throttles, and so forth.
-Middleware runs before controllers, and it can check and manipulate requests and responses.
+Middleware runs before and after controllers, and it can check and manipulate requests and responses.

 Here you can see the request lifecycle considering some middleware: